MSwoboda/yvent/README.md

 ### Risks

-The device is a simple pneumatic oscillator triggered by pressure.
+The device is a simple pneumatic oscillator triggered by pressure meant to sustain or support breathing.
 It pumps air in to a set pressure threshold, reverses flow, pumps air out to a set pressure threshold and resets.
-It cannot deliver a set volume of air, trigger alarms, display measurements, clear mucus, or perform many other critical functions of modern-day ventilators.
+It cannot deliver a set volume of air (without an additional components), trigger alarms, display measurements, clear mucus, or perform many other critical functions of modern-day ventilators.

 ### Failure Modes